georgeweigt/eigenmath/README.md

 6. Click Export to save the build somewhere such as Desktop.

-7. In macOS Finder, go to the folder that Organizer exported.
+7. In macOS Finder, go to the folder that Xcode exported.

 8. Click through nested folders until the Eigenmath app is found.